bittiez/SignRanks/README.md

 Global configuration is inside the config.yml file, this contains messages and the sign title(default is [SignRanks]) which can all be customized.

 Individual signs configuration will be inside the signData.yml file, here you can add commands to run after the players group has been changed.
+There are commands and consoleCommands in this config, the consoleCommands can use [USERNAME] to be replaced with the players name.

 #To-Do/Upcoming features